6oranges/cuberenderer/README.md

 ## Generating Icons

-Icons are generated from https://realfavicongenerator.net/ and can all be regenerated there though there were some options set around background colors and location of output files
+Icons are generated from https://realfavicongenerator.net/ and can all be regenerated there though there were some options set around background colors and location of output files.
+Specifically instead of hosting the icons in root, I change that to `./icons` so that I can host this project in a subdirectory of a site.
+The icons are generated off of `visual_help/icon.png` which is simply a screenshot of the blocks in game with the background removed.